Umbria family holidays

 It’s always entertaining (although perhaps not good for conservation) when an ancient ruin is available for children to clamber on.
 Such is the site of Carsulae in southern Umbria.
 Highlights include a roman road, amphitheatre and a mosaic floor in the museum.

 Umbria has a great range of cultural festivals, particularly during the summer months.
 As with other parts of rural Italy, food festivals, known as sagre, are held in many of the towns and villages throughout the year.
-They’re usually well publicised and feature a particular regional speciality such as truffles or lentils.
+They’re usually well publicised and feature a particular regional speciality such as wine, truffles or lentils.

 Fossil Forest of Dunarobba